Acute Care and Trauma Surgery

 In addition, the department is engaged in a wide variety of research projects.
 Areas of interest include gene regulation after injury, effects of mechanical force on wound healing, the effect of mechanical ventilation on traumatic brain injury, the repair of complex abdominal wounds after trauma and acute care surgery, and examining the impact that social determinants of health have on trauma and trauma-related care.

-For additional information about the Department of Surgery and the Boston University School of Medicine (BUSM) Surgery Residency Program, please visit the BUSM Department of Surgery website.
+For additional information about the Department of Surgery and the Boston University Chobanian & Avedisian School of Medicine Surgery Residency Program, please visit the Boston University Chobanian & Avedisian School of Medicine Department of Surgery website.

 Note: Boston Medical Center also has clinicians dedicated to providing individual and family counseling services to survivors of violence and family members who have been impacted by violence.
 Visit the Community Violence Response Team (CVRT) website to learn more about this program.

 Boston Trauma Social Media

 Boston Medical Center’s Sections of Acute Care & Trauma Surgery/Surgical Critical Care invites you to join the conversation:

 El Equipo de Respuesta a la Violencia Comunitaria (CVRT)